How to Play

 End of the Game

 At the end of the round when at least one player reaches 200 points, the player with the most points wins!
+For tie-breaks and exactly when the winner is decided, see win conditions.

 Remember